-1. Select the ASM Processor Clock option, which shows the date and time when this Web page was generated.
+- 1. In the Advanced System Management window, select Settings. - 2.
+In the Settings window, select the ASM Processor Clock, which shows the date and time when this window was generated.
 Use this information to check the settings of the date and time processor on the Remote Supervisor Adapter, which is independent of the date and time settings of the clock on the server system board.

 The Remote Supervisor Adapter includes its own real-time clock to independently time-stamp all events that are logged in the battery-backed event log.
 Alerts, sent by e-mail, LAN, and SNMP, use the real-time clock setting to time stamp the alerts.
-The clock settings support Greenwich Mean Time (GMT) offsets and Daylight Savings Time (DST) for added ease-of-use for administrators managing systems remotely over different time zones.
+The clock settings support Greenwich mean time (GMT) offsets and daylight saving time (DST) for added ease-of-use for administrators managing systems remotely over different time zones.
 You can remotely access the battery-backed event log even if the system is turned off or otherwise disabled.
 This facilitates immediate problem determination and resolution.

-- 2. To set the Time, type the numbers corresponding to the current hour, minutes, and seconds in the appropriate text boxes.
+- 3. To set the time, type the current hour, minutes, and seconds in the matching text boxes.
 The hour (hh) must be a number from 0 to 23 as represented on a 24-hour clock.
-The minutes (mm) and seconds (ss) must be numbers from 0 to 59. - 3.
+The minutes (mm) and seconds (ss) must be numbers from 0 to 59. - 4.
 Set the time zone settings, depending on your location.